Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Neutron Star Ocean Oscillation Modes

-where $\vec{\xi}$ is the Lagrangian displacement vector, $\rho$ is the background density of the fluid, $p$ is the background pressure of the fluid, $\delta \rho$ is the Eulerian perturbation of the density, $\delta p$ is the Eulerian perturbation of the pressure, $\delta \phi$ is the Eulerian perturbation of the gravitational potential, and $\chi$ is an unspecified (for now) external potential that drives the system.
+where $\vec{\xi}$ is the Lagrangian displacement vector, $\rho$ is the background fluid density, $p$ is the background fluid pressure, $\delta \rho$ is the Eulerian perturbation of the density, $\delta p$ is the Eulerian perturbation of the pressure, $\delta \phi$ is the Eulerian perturbation of the gravitational potential, {$\boldsymbol{\sigma}=\sigma_{ij}$ is the elastic stress tensor,} and $\chi$ is an unspecified (for now) external potential that drives the system. {The elastic stress tensor is defined as